Alex Kirilloff Player Props: Twins vs. Royals

-The Minnesota Twins, including Alex Kirilloff (.345 batting average in his past 10 games), battle starter Zack Greinke and the Kansas City Royals at Target Field, Tuesday at 2:10 PM ET.
+On Wednesday, Alex Kirilloff (batting .367 in his past 10 games) and the Minnesota Twins face the Kansas City Royals, whose starting pitcher will be Alec Marsh.
+First pitch is at 7:40 PM ET.

-He reached base in both of his plate appearances in his previous game against the Royals.
+In his last game, he went 1-for-3 with two RBI against the Royals.

 Alex Kirilloff Game Info & Props vs. the Royals